TysonAndre/pecl-teds/README.md

 Some specializations are provided for reduced memory usage:

-- `Teds\SortedIntVectorSet` - a mustable sorted set of integers, represented internally as a Vector.
+- `Teds\SortedIntVectorSet` - a mutable sorted set of integers, represented internally as a Vector.
 This has reduced memory usage and can be useful in cases where modification is infrequent (e.g. more common to unserialize without modifying)

 `Teds` also provides immutable specializations of common data types offering faster serialization/unserialization: